NuGet/docs.microsoft.com-nuget/docs/Schema/nuspec.md

 </files>
 ```

 With NuGet 2.x and earlier, and projects using `packages.config`, the `<files>` element is also used to include immutable content files when a package is installed.
-With NuGet 3.3+ and projects using `project.json` pr PackageReference, the `<contentFiles>` element is used instead.
+With NuGet 3.3+ and projects using `project.json` or PackageReference, the `<contentFiles>` element is used instead.
 See [Including content files](#including-content-files) below for details.

 ### File element attributes